Neone313/Planora/README.md

-# OptiShift
+# Planora

-OptiShift is a hospitality-focused ERP platform for workforce planning, legal-compliant scheduling, occupancy forecasting, and operational visualization.
+Planora is a hospitality-focused ERP platform for workforce planning, legal-compliant scheduling, occupancy forecasting, and operational visualization.

 This repository is currently aligned with a formal technical specification and follows a specification-first development approach.